AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-assistant-right-panel.md

 1. Select the content.
 1. Select **Itemize content** ![ai itemize content icon](./images/ai-itemize-icon.svg) to convert the selected content into a list.
-The AI Assistant tool converts the content smartly into a list of items.
+The Authoring tool in the AI Assistant panel converts the content smartly into a list of items.
 1. (Optional) Select **Expand** to open the **Itemize content** editor.
  1. Once your list is ready, accept the changes in the generated content.
 The generated content then replaces the selected content.